-Also, according to the provisions of Order no. 4 / 09.05.2018 of the National Bank of Romania, starting 30 June 2018, credit institutions must meet the requirements for maintaining a systemic risk capital buffer in accordance with the methodology set out in the annex to the Order (2% in the case of Vista Bank Romania SA).
+Also, according to the provisions of Order no. 4/09.05.2018 of the National Bank of Romania, starting 30 June 2018, credit institutions must meet the requirements for maintaining a systemic risk capital buffer in accordance with the methodology set out in the annex to the Order (212% in the case of Vista Bank Romania SA) which has been reduced at 1% starting with July 2021, in accordance with NBR letter no. IV/1/857/9.08.2021.

-Consequently, the overall capital requirement for Total Tier 1 equity (Tier 1 ORC) is composed of the TSCR requirement for the Tier 1 equity ratio and the capital buffer requirements (capital conservation buffer applicable in 2020 at a rate of 2.5% and systemic risk buffer of 2%).
+Consequently, the overall capital requirement for Total Tier 1 equity (Tier 1 ORC) is composed of the TSCR requirement for the Tier 1 equity ratio and the capital buffer requirements (capital conservation buffer applicable in 2021 at a rate of 2.5% and systemic risk buffer of 1%).